johannest/loadtestdriver/README.md

 LoadTestDriver
 ==============
 WebDriver for recording a Gatling load test, from an existing TestBench test.
-Probably the easiest way to quickly record a scalability/load test for a Vaadin web application
+Probably the easiest way to quickly record a scalability/load test for a Vaadin web application.

+It has also a [CLI](#LoadTest-CLI) version for preparing pre-recorder Gatling Scala test scrips.

 Note
 ====